●One ticket is required per vehicle.●Allows entry for one of up to 6m in length.●Price include a contribution to Sakura Conservation.

 Additional Warnings:

 ・At present, the cherry trees on Mt.
 Shiude are undergoing significant conservation efforts, including pruning.
-The actual location may not appear as pictured.

-・The event and traffic restrictions are subject to cancellation at any time by the organizers.
-The organizers are not responsible for the loss of any associated travel costs, including but not limited to transportation fees and hotel costs. ・Guests with physical disabilities are able to travel to the primary and secondary parking lots by car (see the Mt.
+The organizers are not responsible for the any travel-related costs incurred, including but not limited to transportation fees and hotel costs. ・Guests with physical disabilities are able to travel to the primary and secondary parking lots by car (see the Mt.
 Shiude Summit Map above).
-This includes the most popular cherry blossom viewing site in the secondary parking lot with a gorgeous view of the Seto Inland Sea.